ihgazni/voronoi_modified_GPUImage/README.md

 and GPUImageJFAVoronoiFilter.m
 and GPUImageVoronoiConsumerFilter.m
-and make Voronoi filter to work with stillImage.(i did not test videoCamera). because i am a totally newer of opengl-es, i just compare with the implement of this webgl  exzample which mentioned in  GPUImageJFAVoronoiFilter.h http://unitzeroone.com/labs/jfavoronoi/,  so please tell me if  something not correct in my modified codes.
+and make Voronoi filter to work with stillImage.(i did not test videoCamera). because i am a totally newer of opengl-es, i just refer to the implement of this webgl  exzample which mentioned in  GPUImageJFAVoronoiFilter.h http://unitzeroone.com/labs/jfavoronoi/,  so please tell me if  something not correct in my modified codes.